marioroy/mce-sandbox/README.md

     demos/
-       primes1.c      Algorithm3 in C with OpenMP directives. primes2.codon  Algorithm3 in Codon, a Python-like language. primes3.c      Using libprimesieve C API in C primes4.codon  Using libprimesieve C API in Codon
+       primes1.c      Algorithm3 in C with OpenMP directives. primes2.codon  Algorithm3 in Codon, a Python-like language. primes3.c      Using libprimesieve C API in C. primes4.codon  Using libprimesieve C API in Codon

     examples/         Progressive demonstrations.